 Our clinicians and care teams provide access to available approved therapies for genetic disorders in addition to actively participating in the development of new treatments for patients with rare diseases.

-Medical geneticists and genetic counselors in the Medical Genetics Faculty Practice at Mount Sinai Health System specialize in the screening, diagnosis, treatment, and counseling of patients with and individuals suspected of having genetic diseases, birth defects, reproductive problems, or cancer risks.
+Medical geneticists and genetic counselors in the Medical Genetics and Genomics Faculty Practice at Mount Sinai Health System specialize in the screening, diagnosis, treatment, and counseling of patients with and individuals suspected of having genetic diseases, birth defects, reproductive problems, or cancer risks.
 We provide care to individuals from the newborn period through adulthood.
+Multidisciplinary clinics involve nutritionists, nurse practitioners, physician assistants, social workers, child life specialists, as well as expert collaborators from other departments.
 Learn more

 Clinical Trials in Genetics